C3n7ral051nt4g3ncy/TraceLabs-Flag-Categories-Guide/README.md

 - Dress your submissions!
 Submitting only a link and naked information is truly pointless.
 Explain to your judge the findings and why they are useful to the investigation.

+### 🏳️Flag Rejections 🙅
-**If you feel that a perfectly good and legitimate flag was rejected:**
+**If you feel that a perfectly good and legitimate flag submitted by your team was rejected:**

 - Talk to your judge about it on the Trace Labs Discord server and open a ticket
 - Send a mesage to the Trace Labs staff and they will look into it.